jeremyonesimus/Iron-Oxide-Reduction-Three-interface-reaction-kinetics-model/README.md

                 raise ValueError("porosity must be between 0 and 1")
             if not (0.0 < params["tortuosity"]):
                 raise ValueError("tortuosity must be > 0")

-            # save to JSON in current directory
+# Saves values to a JSON file and prints them.
             out_path = "params.json"
             with open(out_path, "w") as fh:
                 json.dump(params, fh, indent=2)